 Collage of antique paintings showcasing pearl jewelry.
-From top left, Dirck Valkenburg portrait of a young African woman (c.1706); Top right, Rosalba Carriera's 'Allegories of Four Continents, Africa' Italy (c.1712); Bottom left, Fieravino Francesco II Maltese's 'Allegory of Music', Italy (c.1670s); Bottom Right, 'Caspar' North African Model depicted as Caspar, one of three Magi by Jan Van Bijlert (1640-1650)
+From top left, Dirck Valkenburg's portrait of a young African woman (c.1706); Top right, Rosalba Carriera's 'Allegories of Four Continents, Africa' Italy (c.1712); Bottom left, Fieravino Francesco II Maltese's 'Allegory of Music,' Italy (c.1670s); Bottom Right, 'Caspar' North African Model depicted as Caspar, one of three Magi by Jan Van Bijlert (1640-1650)

-Queen Alexandra of Denmark wearing multiple strands of pearl chokers around her neck, which hid a childhood scar.
-She started a popular trend among ladies, which became known as a collier de chien (dog collar)
+Queen Alexandra of Denmark wore multiple strands of pearl chokers around her neck, which hid a childhood scar.
+She started a popular trend among ladies, which became known as a collier de Chien (dog collar)

 There are different types of pearls and locations of origin.
 Pearls are formed when an irritant enters an oyster, and it reacts by secreting a substance called nacre.
 The nacre surrounds the hassle and is the protective iridescent pearl layer of the molluscan shell.
-Pearls come in various colors, including pink, cream, white-gold, black, and orange.
+Pearls come in various colors: pink, cream, white-gold, black, and orange.
 One of the most highly sought-after and prized pearl shapes is round.
 Round pearls are commonly used for strings of pearls, such as necklaces and bracelets.
 Seed pearls are tiny round pearls used in brooch styles, lockets, and earrings.
 Freshwater pearls are found in freshwater mussels located in rivers and ponds.
 And are commonly produced in Japan and the United States.
-Saltwater pearls are produced by saltwater mollusks and include cultured Akoya pearls, South Sea pearls, and Tahitian pearls.
+Saltwater mollusks produce saltwater pearls and include cultured Akoya pearls, South Sea pearls, and Tahitian pearls.
 Freshwater pearls have thicker nacre than saltwater pearls.
-However, saltwater pearls take more time to develop due to the oyster only producing one oyster at a time.
+However, saltwater pearls take more time to develop because the oyster only produces one oyster at a time.
 Blister pearls are irregularly shaped and formed on the shell of the oyster.
 Blister pearl jewelry is every day in antique brooches and rings.

 The striking portraits that display pearl jewelry are fascinating and superbly designed.
 The evolution and history of the pearl continue to inspire.
 Pearl jewelry is still considered a classic preference.
 Innovative and legendary style icons such as Coco Chanel (1883-1971) and Jackie Kennedy Onassis (1929-1994) were pearl enthusiasts and helped to encourage the versatile style uses of pearls.
 In modern times, pearls are still valued and worn in various ways.
 Thousands of years later, pearls are still rare beauties, unlike any other gem.